oracle/weblogic-monitoring-exporter/README.md

 ## Building a docker image

-If docker is installed, running
+If Docker is installed, you can build the image with the following command.

 ```
 docker build . -t <image-name>
 ```

-will build the project and create a docker image with the specified name.
+This will build the project and create a docker image with the specified name.
 It is not necessary even to do the Maven build first, as that will happen as part of creating the image.
-When running behind a firewall, it is necessary to specify a value for the MAVEN_OPTS variable on the command line.
-For example
+When running behind a firewall, it is necessary to specify a value for the `MAVEN_OPTS` and `https_proxy` variables on the command line.
+For example:

 ```
-docker build . --build-arg MAVEN_OPTS="-Dhttps.proxyHost=www-proxy -Dhttps.proxyPort=80" -t <image-name>
+docker build . --build-arg MAVEN_OPTS="-Dhttps.proxyHost=www-proxy -Dhttps.proxyPort=80" \
+               --build-arg https_proxy=www-proxy:80 \
+               -t <image-name>
 ```

-To allow the Maven image to download the dependencies.
+This allows Docker to download the dependencies.